JUNE LITERARY BIRTHDAYS

 - British writer, poet, and editor Anna Barbauld (1743; d.1825)

-- Cleveland-born Charles W[addell] Chesnutt (1858; d.1932), the first important African-American novelist
+- Cleveland-born Charles W[addell] Chesnutt (1858; d.1932), a major innovator in the tradition of Afro-American fiction

 - Mississippi native and longtime Chicago Public Library system librarian, educator, and biographer Charlemae Hill Rollins (1897; d.1979), who worked to end the stereotyped portrayal of blacks in children's literature

-- New Orleans-born playwright Lillian Hellman (1905; d.1984; Hellman's FBI file)
+- New Orleans-born playwright Lillian Hellman (1905; d.1984; Hellman's FBI file), who wrote The Little Foxes (1939) and The Children's Hour (1934), among others

 - Indian poet, novelist, and travel writer Vikram Seth (1952)